Sotera/GEQE/README.md

 ## Getting Started

 1. First go to the geqe-ml directory and see the README and docs.
 You'll need to setup some data and an Apache Spark Cluster.
-For front end development only you can setup a MOCK service in place of an actual geqe-ml backend, see geqe-ml/GeqeUtil/GeqeConsumer.py
+For front end development only you can setup a MOCK service in place of an actual geqe-ml backend, see geqe-comm/MockGeqeConsumer.py

 2. Install and setup the LoopBackServer (see LoopBackServer/README.md)

 3. Install and setup the WebServer (see WebServer/README.md)

+4. Run a GeqeConsumer (see geqe-comm) to execute geqe jobs on your spark cluster.